 - Inspire others

-As you see, EI is not just about knowing yourself, but also how you manage yourself, how you manage others, and what you can bring to them.
+Emotional Intelligence is not just about knowing yourself, but also how you manage yourself, how you manage others, and what you can bring to them.

-Emotional Intelligence applied to Work
+Emotional Intelligence applied to work

 If you want to explore it in more details, I invite you to answer the questions below: